 It gave us imaginative and memorable characters like Chop Chop Master Onion and catchy tunes with unforgettable lyrics "Kick, Punch, it's all in the mind."
 Unfortunately the rapping dog hasn't had another game since 2002 when Parappa the rapper 2 debuted on the PlayStation 2.
 The PlayStation Vita offers a good chance for him to make a welcome return and reclaim his spot of mediocrity.

 Nintendo claim it wants to bring back past gen classics but F-Zero wasn't on the guest list.
-Amongst the excuses it wasn't entirely clear whether their focus was somewhere else or it didn't make sense financially but like many underrated games, Nintendo fans can blame themselves for not supporting and purchasing a copy of previous installments.
+Among the excuses it wasn't entirely clear whether their focus was somewhere else or it didn't make sense financially but like many underrated games, Nintendo fans can blame themselves for not supporting and purchasing a copy of previous installments.
 And if you bought a copy, blame yourself for not buying like eight more copies.

 Mario Golf/Tennis (Console Version)